jwr-git/pwcoco/README.md

 ### Windows

 A .sln file is provided for Visual Studio 2019.
-Be aware that there may be issues using the Eigen library, as packaged, on Windows machines.
+Be aware OpenMP may not be enabled by default on VS and may need to be enabled manually.

 ## How to Use
 PWCoCo is a command-line program.
 Here is a list of accepted flags with a description of each one: